-On the receipt of the information our IVF and Surrogacy Manager will call you for a personal conversation and seek details required.
-She will email you a list of screening tests to undergo in your country.
+- On the receipt of the information, our IVF and surrogacy manager will call you for a personal conversation and seek details required.
+The coordinator will email you a list of screening tests to undergo in your country.
 These screening tests will allow the IVF specialist to assess your case personally and recommend the line of treatment.

 IVF screening performed.
 This includes blood work, trial transfer, and contract ultrasound.
-This phase also includes injection teaching, and CCCT (if needed).
+This phase also provides injection infusion and CCCT (if needed).

-When follicles have developed appropriately (15-20mm) with appropriate estradiol levels, you will be instructed in the next very important step- administration of HCG. hCG is essential for further maturation of the oocytes (eggs) and must be given at the time you are told.
+When follicles have developed appropriately (15-20mm) with appropriate estradiol levels, you will be instructed in the next significant step- administration of HCG.
+HCG is essential for further maturation of the oocytes (eggs) and must be given at the time you are told.
 This time will be calculated for you to correspond with 37 hours from administration to Retrieval.

-All supplies (with the exception of the drugs) and full instruction for administration of hCG, along with instruction for the remainder of your IVF plan, will be given to you in writing and reviewed in detail with you prior to your leaving the office on this visit.
+All supplies (with the exception of the drugs) and full instruction for the administration of hCG, along with guidance for the remainder of your IVF plan, will be given to you in writing and reviewed in detail with you before your leaving the office on this visit.

 You will be instructed to stop your FSH and other medications as well as being given the schedule for the remainder of the drugs to complete your IVF cycle.

-On the day of oocyte retrieval, you will be asked to arrive one hour prior to the procedure.
-You should have nothing to eat or drink after midnight the night prior to the procedure.
-Your husband will be asked to collect a specimen on this morning after your arrival to the center.
-Freezing a specimen for back-up is encouraged and can be arranged with the front office.
-You will meet the anesthesiologist on the morning of the retrieval.
-He/she will place an IV in your arm or hand as a way to provide pain medication and light anesthesia.
+On the day of oocytes retrieval, you will be asked to arrive one hour before the procedure.
+You should have nothing to eat or drink after midnight the night prior to the process.
+Your husband will be asked to collect a specimen this morning after your arrival at the centre.
+Freezing a sample for back-up is encouraged and can be arranged with the front office.
+You will meet the anaesthesiologist on the morning of the retrieval.
+He/she will place an IV in your arm or hand as a way to provide pain medication and light anaesthesia.
 You will not be aware of the events of the procedure and should have minimal discomfort when you wake.

 You will be given something by mouth at that time as necessary.
 It will take 15-30 minutes for the retrieval.
 You will be discharged approximately two (2) hours after the procedure after you have had something to drink and voided (urinated).

-Phase VII Embryo Transfer Embryo Transfer takes place three or five days after egg retrieval.
+Embryo Transfer takes place three or five days after egg retrieval.
 You may eat a light breakfast and should arrive with a full bladder.
 Please do not urinate upon arrival to the office.
-If you feel that you cannot wait, please consult with the front office and the nurse will be notified.
-Please arrive 30 minutes prior to your scheduled transfer time.
+If you feel that you cannot wait, please consult with the front office, and the nurse will be notified.
+Please arrive 30 minutes before your scheduled transfer time.
 The embryo transfer does NOT require an IV and is rarely uncomfortable.
 Your husband is encouraged to be with you during the transfer.
 The transfer will take place in a darkened room.
-Abdominal ultrasound will be used for visualizing placement of the embryos.
+An abdominal ultrasound will be used for visualizing placement of the embryos.